h2non/toxy/README.md

 ## Poisons

-Poisons are any specific (evil) logic which acts intercepts and usually mutate, wraps, modify and/or cancel an HTTP transaction in the proxy server.
+Poisons host specific logic which intercepts and mutates, wraps, modify and/or cancel an HTTP transaction in the proxy server.
 Poisons can be applied to incoming or outgoing, or even both traffic flows.

 Poisons can be composed and reused for different HTTP scenarios.
-Poisions are executed in FIFO order.
+Poisons are executed in FIFO order.

 ### Built-in poisons